E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-27%20at%207.35.09%20pm.png)

 	- the *Sale*object treats a Composite Strategy that contains other strategies just like any other *ISalePricingStrategy*
-	- **UML**: ::ISalePricingStrategy is an interface, not a class::; this is the way in UML 2 to indicate an object of an unknown class, but that implements this interface
+	- **UML**: ISalePricingStrategy is an interface, not a class; this is the way in UML 2 to indicate an object of an unknown class, but that implements this interface
 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-27%20at%207.36.22%20pm.png)